refaktor/rye/INTRO_3.md

 11
 111
 ```
-The last expression in a block is `print 11`, print returns the value it prints, so the block returns 2.
+The last expression in a block is `print 11`, print returns the value it prints, so the do returns 11.
 You can figure out the rest.

 ## Function calls all the way down